robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   - Underscores are converted to spaces.
   - If name is all lower case, words are capitalized.

-- Names can be relatively long, but overly long names are not convenient on the file system.
+- Names can be relatively long, but overly long names are not convenient for the file system.

 - The name of the top level suite can be overridden from the command line